 See What It's All About

-Join us this Spring 2017 for a week of open house.
+Join us this Fall 2017 for a week of open house.
 Every day has free food and events.
 The location of the house is below.

 Most of all, it's a chance for you to see what ZBT is about, meet the Brothers, and possibly consider whether you might be a good addition to our Brotherhood.